maxseawright/slides/README.md

 # Slides

-Built with reveal.js — "a framework for easily creating beautiful presentations using HTML."
+Built with reveal.js — “a framework for easily creating beautiful presentations using HTML.”

 [Live demo](http://revealjs.com/).